Chapel Hill Needs a Real Tree Protection Ordinance

 4. Establish a panel with the authority to override the removal of any rare or specimen tree.
 Currently, the Town Manager has used his power to grant exceptions to the Tree Ordinance requirements.

-The Chapel Hill Needs a Real Tree Protection Ordinance petition to Chapel Hill Town Council, area citizens was written by Stop Look and Listen and is in the category Environment at GoPetition.
+The Chapel Hill Needs a Real Tree Protection Ordinance petition to Chapel Hill Town Council, area citizens was written by Julie McClintock and is in the category Environment at GoPetition.